RIOT-OS/awesome-riot-os/README.md

 # awesome-riot

-List of awesome resources related to RIOT-OS
+This is a curated list of resources related to the RIOT operating system.

+This repo is maintained by [RIOT maintainers](https://github.com/RIOT-OS/RIOT/graphs/contributors).